matthewkastor/AtropaToolbox-raw-js/README.md

 Read the docs online at : [http://matthewkastor.github.com/AtropaToolbox-raw-js/](http://matthewkastor.github.com/AtropaToolbox-raw-js/)

-To build this project you'll need to have node available in your path.
+To build this project you'll need to have Node and Java available in your path.
 Then run `jake build` from this directory.